-Sturdy furniture and long lasting washable fabrics are key to a dog-friendly home.
-Everyone wants a fancy looking house, but when you own a dog, you’ve got to be a little more practical when choosing materials.
+Sturdy furniture and long-lasting washable fabrics are key to a dog-friendly home.
+Everyone wants a fancy-looking house, but when you own a dog, you’ve got to be a little more practical when choosing materials.
 In the spots where your dog loves to lounge around, the furniture and carpets should be made of a stain-resistant material, which is easily cleaned.

 Control the Clutter

-If you’re guilty of showering your dog with toys like I do, you’ll know how messy playtime can get.
+If you’re guilty of showering your dog with toys as I do, you’ll know how messy playtime can get.
 Keep those toys under control by putting them in cute baskets or a separate cupboard.
 And don’t take out more than two toys at once.
 Also, declutter as much as you can.
 Let’s be real, your dog doesn’t play with all the toys you buy.
-So, do yourself and other dogs a favour, and donate them to a dog shelter!
+So, do yourself and other dogs favour, and donate them to a dog shelter!

 Give Your Dog Regular Baths

 This one’s quite obvious.
 The cleaner you keep your dog, the cleaner your house will be.
-Also, regular baths will not only make your dog smell great, it’ll also stop your house from accumulating that dog stink.
+Also, regular baths will not only make your dog smell great, but it’ll also stop your house from accumulating that dog stink.
 Try getting anti-flea dog shampoo that smells like lavender or peppermint.
 Trust me, this will take away half of all your canine-related cleaning problems!

 When you own a dog, you’ve got to accept that your house will need a little more scrubbing than before.
 However, this is hardly a problem when comparing it to the amazing positives that come with owning a dog.
 Dogs teach us how to care for another living being and how to love selflessly without expecting anything in return.